OpenContractMX/Font-End/README.md

 ## Deployment

-We deployed the Frontend application in heroku, you can find the link [here](https://opencontractmx.netlify.app/).
+We deployed the Frontend application in Netlify, you can find the link [here](https://opencontractmx.netlify.app/).

 If you want to see the Backend deployment that it is using this Frontend, please go [here](https://opencontractsmx.herokuapp.com/).